ngocsonkt99/discord_bot/README.md

 ** play music

-** play youtube video and music link music links on several platforms with bot
+** play youtube video and music links on several platforms with bot